Hot summer? How to protect your dog from the heat

 • Take an early morning walk before it gets too hot and a late evening walk when it's cooler again.

-• Spread Monster dry food and treats in an activity mat or on the lawn in the shade.
+• Spread out Monster dry food and treats in an activity mat or on the lawn in the shade.

 Dogs love a safe place to rest when it's hot.
 Here's how to create it: